-LACC will not grant credit for courses in which the content duplicates material of a previously completed course or examination for which credit has already been granted.
-Note for transfer students: The CSU and UC and their respective campuses govern credit limitations toward the baccalaureate degree.
-For UC credit limits visit the special regulations for courses in specific subject areas UC Transfer Articulation website at ucop.edu/transfer-articulation/transferable-course-agreements/tca-policy/regulations-by-subject-area.html.
+LACC does not grant credit for courses in which the content duplicates material of a previously completed course or examination for which credit has already been granted.
+College courses taken may duplicate AP, IB and/or A-Level examinations.
+Additionally, exams may duplicate each other (for example, an AP or IB exam in the same subject area).

+The CSU and UC and their respective campuses govern credit limitations toward the baccalaureate degree.
+For UC credit limits visit the section "special regulations for courses in specific subject areas" on the UC Transfer Articulation website at ucop.edu/transfer-articulation/transferable-course-agreements/tca-policy/regulations-by-subject-area.html or contact the Counseling Department for more information.